 It is not as rugged a the Yukon E-bike series but a very solid bike none the less.
 The Voltbike Elegant E-bike is ideal for a lady that wants a full-size E-bike but not the big fat tires like on the Yukon series.

 As you can see the new Voltbike Elegant is a much better looking E-bike and has a more rigid frame than the original frame.
-This gives the bike a more solid reassuring feel and with the battery now located lower on the frame, which lowers the centre of gravity, and gives the bike better balance.
+This gives the bike a more solid reassuring feel and with the battery now located lower on the frame, which lowers the center of gravity, and gives the bike better balance.

 Voltbike Elegant impressions and review

-After ordering the Elegant it took about six weeks from order date to deliver.
+After ordering the Elegant it took about six weeks from the order date to deliver.
 As with all their E-bikes, the Voltbike Elegant arrives at your door 90% percent assembled.
 All you have to do is put the handlebars on and the pedals.
-Note: There is a left and right pedal.
-It takes about a half hour and you are ready to ride.
+Note: There are left and right pedal.
+It takes about a half-hour and you are ready to ride.

 Unfortunately, unlike the Yukon, the Elegant arrived with a little shipping damage.
 The plastic mounting bracket on the handlebar for the digital display was broken.
 The owner emailed Voltbike and so far has not heard back from them.
 That is why I think you have to call to get things done.
 I do believe they are often get overwhelmed with emails and they get lost in the shuffle.